|Application deadline:||No official deadline for application - Registration in September - students are to allow 6-8 weeks for processing.|

 There is an initial two-week orientation period that includes an introduction to studying at the School, sessions on key computing and study skills and an introduction to major groups of pathogens.
 This is followed by two compulsory modules; Parasitology & Entomology and Analysis & Design of Research Studies.
 Further recommended modules include Critical Skills for Tropical Medicine and Molecular Biology.
 Sessions on basic computing, molecular biology and statistics are run throughout the term for all students.

-Students take a total of five modules, one from each timetable slot.
+Students take a total of five modules, one from each timetable slot (Slot 1, Slot 2 etc.).
 Available modules are shown below.

 Residential Field Trip